 Students are advised to select electives that are appropriate to the field of engineering in which they plan to major and that meet the requirements of the college to which they plan to transfer.

-Minimum of 68 semester hours required to complete this program which must include on half of course work in the Liberal Arts and Sciences, plus 2 credits of physical education.
+Minimum of 70 semester hours required to complete this program, which must include 30 semester hours in Liberal Arts and Science, plus two hours of physical education.